bpmolinari/nina/content/family/_index.md

 This page

-- tells the stories of my ancestors
+- tells the stories of my grandparents:
   - [Molinari](molinari)
   - [Dall'Acqua](dallacqua)
   - Atkins
   - Connole

-- tells the stories of my wife's ancestors
+- tells the stories of my wife's grandparents:
   - O'Hare
   - Raselli
   - O'Hanlon